The holiday season is a time for celebration and rest, but it’s also when accidents and crime rates spike.

 Yup, unfortunately, it’s true.
 According to Janet Lauritsen—a criminology and criminal justice professor at the University of Missouri—robbery and personal larceny are two types of crimes that go up during the holidays.
 Because of this, we thought we would list some of the best tips for keeping your home safe during this busy season.
 Learn these tips to avoid dealing with cops or home insurance claims during the holidays.
 Stay safe this winter, and we wish you happy holidays and a happy new year!

 Some of us live in safer neighbourhoods than others, but there’s no excuse for not locking doors – especially during the holiday season.
 Criminals can still target nicer homes in safer areas, so make sure your doors get locked.
 This is especially the case when you are not home, but even if you are home, lock your doors.

 Do Not Display Holiday Gifts

 As lovely as holiday gifts look with all that shiny wrapping paper, putting them on display in your window can attract robbers.
 Do your best to avoid the temptation of displaying your holiday gifts in your windows.
 Instead, opt for simpler decorations that don’t attract as much attention.
-Or better yet, a decoration that lets robbers know they are not welcome at all!
+Or better yet, a decoration that lets robbers know they are not welcome!

 Keep Some Lights On